AyoubMaimmadi/SP24-CSC537401-Project_1/README.md

 -   **Why**: Ubuntu 22.04 LTS, with its long-term support until April 2027, offers a stable and secure environment essential for a production-grade deployment.
 Its modern kernel and software compatibility are pivotal in understanding the interplay of operating systems in cloud computing and distributed systems (ILO1).
 Moreover, its support for advanced features in Ceph and OpenStack facilitates an exploration of computing as a utility and service models like IaaS, crucial in comprehending cloud service orientations (ILO2).
 -   **Documentation**: [Ubuntu Release Cycle](https://ubuntu.com/about/release-cycle)

-## Ceph Version: Quincy (v17.2.x) specifically: (v17.2.7)
+## Ceph Version: Quincy (v17.2.x)

 -   **Evidence to Consider:**

 Release Compatibility: Ensuring that the chosen Ceph version is compatible with the selected Ubuntu version.
 Feature Set and Improvements: Analyzing the features of different Ceph versions and how they align with project requirements.
 Performance Metrics: Looking for performance benchmarks comparing different Ceph versions.

--   **Why**: Quincy v17.2.7 aligns perfectly with Ubuntu 22.04 LTS.
+-   **Why**: Quincy v17.2.x aligns perfectly with Ubuntu 22.04 LTS.
 This version of Ceph, known for its enhanced performance, security, and usability, is critical for understanding distributed file systems (ILO3).
 Its selection is strategic for its latest features that support learning about virtualization, containerization, and orchestration - key enablers in cloud computing technology (ILO3).
 This choice also mirrors the lifecycle of Ubuntu 22.04 LTS, ensuring long-term stability and support.
 -   **Supported Ceph Version**: [Supported Ceph Versions](https://ubuntu.com/ceph/docs/supported-ceph-versions)
 -   **Documentation**: [Ceph Quincy Release Notes](https://docs.ceph.com/en/latest/releases/quincy/)

 ## OpenStack Version: Zed

 -   **Evidence to Consider:**

-Compatibility with Ubuntu and Ceph: Ensuring the OpenStack version works seamlessly with the chosen Ubuntu and Ceph versions.
-Feature Analysis: Assessing the features of different OpenStack versions, focusing on those critical for your project.
-Community and Vendor Endorsements: Looking for recommendations from the OpenStack community or vendors regarding stable and well-supported versions.

--   **Why**: OpenStack Zed, compatible with Ubuntu 22.04 LTS, represents the cutting edge of cloud computing management platforms.
-Its integration with Ceph underscores the essential principles of service orientation and deployment models in cloud computing (ILO2).
-The choice of Zed facilitates the understanding of the latest developments in cloud infrastructure, essential for grasping the evolving economic and social trends in cloud computing (ILO2).
+We previously confirmed the compatibility of both Ceph Quincy and OpenStack Zed with Ubuntu 22.04 LTS.
+However, upon further review, we realized the critical importance of directly verifying the compatibility between Ceph Quincy and OpenStack Zed to ensure seamless integration and functionality of our cloud infrastructure.
+This oversight was highlighted by our professor, underscoring the potential risks of integration issues that could necessitate a reassessment of our chosen versions.

+Documentation and tutorials suggest that OpenStack Zed and Ceph Quincy are intended to work together, as part of a cloud computing infrastructure leveraging Ceph's storage solutions within an OpenStack environment​​​​​​.
+Specifically, guides for deploying a Charmed OpenStack cloud include setups using Ubuntu 22.04 LTS, OpenStack Zed, and Ceph Quincy, indicating a level of prepared integration and compatibility​​.
+[Evidence of Compatibility](https://docs.openstack.org/charm-guide/zed/getting-started/index.html)

 ## Note